Getting Started

 Permissions

-Claude always asks before changing files:
+Claude always asks before changing files.
+It looks like this:

 yYes, allow this